The two-vina experiment

 and 0 < C < 56.8 (pramāņa ṣruti or syntonic comma)

-This leads to the 53-grade scale named “grama” which we use as a framework for consonant chromatic scales eligible for pure intonation in western harmony when the syntonic comma is sized 81/80.
+This leads to the 53-degree scale called "grama" which we use as a framework for consonant chromatic scales suitable for pure intonation in western harmony when the syntonic comma is sized 81/80.
 Read Just intonation, a general framework:

 The "grama" scale used for just intonation, with a syntonic comma of 81/80.
 Pythagorean cycle of fifths in red, harmonic cycle of fifths in green.

 In BP3, the just-intonation framework has been extended so that any value of the syntonic comma (or the harmonic major third) can be set on a given scale structure.
-This feature is demonstrated on page Raga intonation.
+This feature is demonstrated on the Raga intonation page.

 The relevance of circular representations